spacemeshos/POET-OLD/protocol.md

 ### Data Types

 #### Commitment
-arbitray length bytes.
+arbitrary length bytes.
 Verifier implementation should just use H(commitment) to create a commitment that is in range (0, 1)^w .
-So the actualy commitment can be sha256(commitment) when w=256.
+So the actually commitment can be sha256(commitment) when w=256.

 #### Challenge
 A challenge is a list of t random binary strings in {0,1}^n.
 Each binary string is an identifier of a leaf node in the DAG.